monikase/AI_Ethics/Fairness_Implementation_Playbook/1_FAST.md

 ---

 <a id="dod"></a>
-## 2️⃣ Definition of Done Framework
+## 2️⃣ Definition of Done (DoD) Framework
-→ Ensure fairness is validated before deployment.

----

-A feature is complete only if **all fairness conditions are met**.
+A feature is complete **only when fairness validation is complete**.

+**Completion of the DoD is a mandatory** precondition for progression through governance gates.
+Features failing fairness validation must not advance to deployment.

 #### Data